205Asura/Music-Rhythm-LEDs/README.md

 # Music Rhythm LEDs

 This repository contains the design files and documentation for a Music Rhythm LEDs PCB project.
 The circuit uses a microphone to detect sound and flashes LEDs in sync with the rhythm of the music.
-This project was developed as part of the Electrical Electronic Circuits assignment at the University of Technology, Ho Chi Minh City.

 ## Introduction

 The Music Rhythm LEDs is a simple yet engaging PCB-based device that visualizes music rhythms through LED flashing.
 A microphone captures audio input, amplifies it, and drives transistors to light up LEDs in response to sound intensity variations, creating a synchronized light show.